-Preliminary site investigations were conducted in November 1990.
+Preliminary site investigations were conducted in November 1990 by Dewberry and Davis.
 This investigation included soil borings in the area of the tanks.
 Eleven soil samples were analyzed for total petroleum hydrocarbons (TPH).
 Results from two soil samples are as follows: